randomnetcat/assessor-thesis/README.md

 I'm going to root out the evil influencers so that they can be tracked, imprisoned, and burned at the stake.

 I will also write this thesis about it, apparently.

+### But what is influencing?

+For the purposes of this thesis, influencing will be defined as "exerting power to impact Agora".
+This can include both direct changes to the gamestate, causing officers to do work, or convincing people to take one's point of view.

+Because there isn't a great way to measure this directly, here I will look at several different measures in order to attempt to measure influence.

 ### How are the graphs generated?